VishalGhai/News-app-UI-/README.md

 ![login](https://github.com/VishalGhai/News-app-UI-/blob/master/LoginPage.png)

-2. If you are new to this, please REgister yourself !!
+2. If you are new to this, please Register yourself by clicking on sign up button !!

 ![login](https://github.com/VishalGhai/News-app-UI-/blob/master/SignUpPage.png)